Are you considering switching to Sprint for your mobile phone service?

 Switching from Verizon to Sprint

 Another great thing about making the switch from Verizon to Sprint is that Verizon does not lock its phones to the carrier.
-Most of the company's LTE devices are ready as-is to program to a different carrier.
+Most of the company's LTE network-capable devices are ready as-is to program to a different carrier.
 You will pay a $30 activation fee and you'll have to bring your device into a Sprint store as they don't do online activation for BYOD.

 Switching from AT&T to Sprint